 How do I apply for an award?

 To be considered for a GSA Award, complete the necessary documents listed below.
-Once completed, submit all the documents at one time to the GSA office in Psychology Bld., Room 203 or email to email@example.com.
-Submit the documents at least 20 business days prior to the first day of traveling or purchasing the supplies.
-Keep a copy of all documents for your records.
-Questions regarding the completion of the GSA Award documents should be directed to the GSA office at 410-704-3967 or firstname.lastname@example.org.
+Once completed, submit all the documents at one time, at least 20 business days prior to the first day of traveling or purchasing the supplies, the to the GSA office in Psychology Bld., Room 203 or email to email@example.com.

 For items over $100 attach documentation such a conference registration form or catalog copy of materials which estimates cost